d-wiltshire/MechaCar_Statistical_Analysis/README.md

 ![15_deliv3_ttest_each](https://user-images.githubusercontent.com/100863488/173584739-820dc7bb-1929-4414-afc5-b8aab60850d1.png)

 The p-values for Lot 1 and Lot 2 are very high, so we can comfortably state that the two means are very similar.
-However, the p-value for Lot 3 (.041) is below our significance level of .05, so we do have sufficient evidence to reject the null hypothesis.
+However, the p-value for Lot 3 (.041) is below our significance level of .05, so we do have sufficient (although not strong) evidence for rejecting the null hypothesis.

 ## Study Design: MechaCar vs Competition

-Deliverable 4 Instructions
-Using your knowledge of R, design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.
+The final deliverable includes the design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
-In your description, address the following questions:
-What metric or metrics are you going to test?
-What is the null hypothesis or alternative hypothesis?
-What statistical test would you use to test the hypothesis?
-And why?
-What data is needed to run the statistical test?
+The study described here involves **a comparison of maintenance costs** between the MechaCar and competitors' vehicles in its category.
+The competitors to compare would be cars in the same price range as the MechaCar with similar sizes and customer use (for example, if the MechaCar is a compact SUV, we would compare against competitors' compact SUVs in the same price range).
+The goal of the study would be to provide information that would help make the MechaCar more competitive as a purchase option by quantifying the difference in maintenance costs between the MechaCar and its competitors.

+* The null hypothesis in this study is that there is no difference in maintenance costs between MechaCar and its competitors.
+* The alternative hypothesis is that there is a statistically significant difference in maintenance costs between MechaCar and its competitors.
+* The maintenance costs would be quantified in dollars.
+* An effective test to run would be the two-sample t-test, to determine whether there is a statistical difference between the distribution means of the two samples.
+* The data needed to run this test would be reported maintenance costs of the MechaCar and its competitors over time.
+Perhaps the most consistent source of this information would be from dealerships offering maintenance services with long-term client bases.
+A sample of MechaCars and a sample of a competitor's model could be identified and each car associated with a maintenance cost (for example, the total maintenance cost after ten years of driving).
+If the type of maintenance could be identified also (for example, engine versus tire maintenance), this could provide helpful direction for areas in which to improve MechaCar's performance.